 - The New American Standard Bible $1.99USD

-Next there’s Dwell.
-I found Dwell just a few months ago as I was searching for Bible study apps with study plans.
+Next, there’s Dwell.
+I found Dwell just a few months ago as I searched for Bible study apps with study plans.
 I wanted something that I could listen to with headphones rather than just read.
 But I also wanted something that looked good visually and didn’t bombard me with garbage ads.
-So far Dwell has been that app for me.
+So far, Dwell has been that app for me.

 Both NeuBible and Dwell are Bible apps that the developers really spent some thoughtful time on.
 I appreciate both their design, minimalism, and attention to the user experience.
 Hands down, in my opinion, these are the best Bible apps you’ll find for your iPhone.

 Dwell is available for iOS now and coming to Android soon.

 NeuBible is available for iOS and uncertain for Android.

 What Bible app do you use?
 Please share your thoughts on any of the social media pages listed below.
 You can also comment on our MeWe page by joining the MeWe social network.